Tai Po New Town: History of development

 According to the Civil Engineering and Development Department of Hong Kong, Hong Kong Science Park in Pak Shek Kok, was also within the scope of Tai Po New Town.
 However, in later document, the new town project was renamed to "Tai Po New Town and Pak Shek Kok Development".
-Pak Shek Kok was served by the University station of MTR.
+Pak Shek Kok is currently served by the University station of MTR.

 In urban planning

 In the Town Planning Board of Hong Kong, the area was known as "Tai Po Outline Zoning Plan" (Tai Po OZP).
 The zoning plan roughly covered the Tai Po New Town (including Tai Po Industrial Estate), as well as Tai Po Market and Tai Po Old Market.
 The zoning plan also covered some of the indigenous villages of Tai Po District, but indigenous villages on the Lam Tsuen Valley, were regulated by Lam Tsuen Outline Zoning Plan instead.
 The aforementioned science park and surrounding residential area in Pak Shek Kok, had its own OZP: Pak Shek Kok (East) Outline Zoning Plan.
-Other area of the Tai Po District, such as northern Sai Kung Peninsula were belonged to other OZPs of the board.
+Other areas of the Tai Po District, such as the northern Sai Kung Peninsula belonged to other OZPs of the board.

 Scrapped facilities

-It was reported that the area of the modern day Tai Wo Estate, a public housing project in the west edge of the new town, was planned for industrial use.
+It was reported that the area of the modern day Tai Wo Estate, was originally planned for industrial use.
 However, the plan was scrapped in 1983.